Norman Thomas YOUNG

 INDEX

 [3374] Norman was an Able Seaman in the Royal Navy, serving as a gunner on the merchant ship S.S Empire Stevenson during the Artic convoys to Russia in the 2nd World War.
 The 44 ship Convoy PQ-18 left Loch Ewe, Scotland on the 2nd September 1942.
-On the 13th September, South-West of Bear Island in the Arctic Ocean, a group of German torpedo HE-III’s aircraft attacked the Convoy; flying in line abreast of the Convoy they simultaneously dropped their torpedoes hitting eight ships, including the Empire Stevenson which blew up and sank in position 76’ 10N 10’ 05E killing all 59 crew and DEMS gunners.
+On the 13th September, South-West of Bear Island in the Arctic Ocean, a group of German Heinkel HE-III torpedo aircraft attacked the Convoy; flying in line abreast of the Convoy they simultaneously dropped their torpedoes hitting eight ships, including the Empire Stevenson which blew up and sank in position 76' 10N 10' 05E killing all 59 crew and DEMS gunners.
 In all thirteen ships were lost to air attack and U-boats from PQ-18.

 On the loss of the S.S.
 Empire Stevenson from "Lost Voices Of The Royal Navy" by Max Arthur (Hodder, 2005).
 Ordinary Seaman Dick Wilder, R.N., recalls serving on the destroyer Impulsive escorting PQ 18 when the convoy was attacked by 28 Heinkel 111 torpedo-bombers, 17 Ju 88 torpedo-bombers and 20 Ju 88 dive-bombers.